Mahatir-Ahmed-Tusher/Onneshon/README.md

 ## 🙏 Credits

-Developed with ❤️ by SlotHub as part of the **অন্বেষা (Onnesha)** initiative — dedicated to enriching the Bengali digital space.
+Developed with ❤️ by SlotHub as part of the **অন্বেষণ (Onneshon)** initiative — dedicated to enriching the Bengali digital space.